Hemasri-P/Project-HTML/notes.md

 - Exsist : checks for data , and gives boolean results.
 - Except / INTERSECT :
   EXCEPT returns distinct rows from the left input query that aren't output by the right input query.
-- UNION ALL - Includes duplicates.
+- UNION ALL - Includes dupli cates.
 - UNION - Excludes duplicates.

 ### Multilevel Group by